Picture a day with zero backlog in your legal department.

 #2 Identify and prioritize specific areas that require technology

 This might include contract management, e-discovery, compliance monitoring, or legal research, among others.
-By focusing on these areas, you can effectively allocate resources and ensure that your organization’s technology investments have a meaningful impact on your team’s operations.
+By focusing on these areas, for example, you can effectively allocate resources and ensure that your organization's technology investments have a meaningful impact on your team’s operations.

 “The key to success is to first identify specific issues that can be solved with automation rather than deploying legal technology in search of a problem.”